-- 103. Approve accumulation of any auxiliary reserve funds from student fees in excess of 15% of prior year's total student fee revenues [s.
-36.46(1)]. - 104.
+- 116. Approve the revised policies regarding the classification of student segregated fees as allocable or non-allocable across institutions under a 14-day passive review process.
+The revised policies cannot be implemented and an increase in the allocable fees may not be approved until the policies are approved by the Committee [s.
+36.11(57)]. - 117.
 Approve, beginning June 15, 2011, the commitment of any funds received by the Board, or any institution, college campus or UW Extension from the National Telecommunications and Information Administration in the federal Department of Commerce related to the Building Community Capacity Through Broadband Project grant applicable to the extension to any facilities to which such funds were not committed prior to June 15, 2011 [s.
 36.585(4)].